Irmgard Bartenieff: Polio patients

-Handicapped Children
+Handicapped children

 Seven years after her appointment at Willard Parker Hospital, she became chief therapist and coordinator of activity programs (1953–1957) at Blythedale Children's Hospital in Valhalla, New York under the direction of Dr. A.D.
 Gurewitsch.
 Blythedale was a small, private, residential treatment center for orthopedically and neurologically handicapped children (ages 5–14).
 Her job was to coordinate every aspect of the child’s long period of hospitalization that involved therapeutic, recreational and educational components.

 To the physical handicaps of the children were added the emotional impact of “the climate of stasis and regression” of the hospital itself.
 The patients were removed from their normal growing experiences: "Imagination, initiative, social development was suspended...
 My task... was to find ways of keeping alive the movement impulse — the root of all development of a thinking, feeling, acting human being... and foster the emotional climate.
 I had to stimulate their natural action potential... innate curiosity, a desire to change, the discovery of alternate ways of functioning, relating to others, taking initiative, resisting, asserting—all in both physical and emotional modes—and especially, enjoying play."

 This work led to developmental studies on newborns and infants at Long Island Jewish Hospital in collaboration with Dr. Judith Kestenberg.

-Connective Tissue Massage
+Connective tissue massage

 Coincident with the Blythedale appointment, Bartenieff also worked at the Institute for the Crippled and Disabled.
 In this setting she learned connective tissue massage and continued her work with a whole-body focus: "We tried to replace wherever possible—and that means medically feasible—the conventional type of localized exercise by total movement patterns based on dance fundamentals."

-Back to Study
+Back to study

 While maintaining an active practice in physical therapy, Bartenieff resumed study with Laban and his colleagues in England in the 1950s.
 There she added to her knowledge of Laban’s Effort theory and the emerging Shape theory of Warren Lamb.
 Back in New York, she applied these ideas in her own physical therapy practice and set up training programs for dance therapists and other movement professionals.

-Dance Therapy
+Dance therapy

 She held a position of dance therapy research assistant (1957–1967) to Dr. Israel Zwerling at the Day Hospital Unit of Albert Einstein College of Medicine.
 Zwerling, a psychiatrist [...] was very receptive to further exploration of dance as a therapeutic tool for defusing aggression and anxiety.
 What particularly reinforced his interest in her was that she had a vocabulary and a notation for recording observations of movement.
 This became a vital factor in daily observations through the one-way screen, especially of family and therapeutic groups.

 Dance therapy was then an emerging field of adjunctive therapy.
 Bartenieff’s special contribution was in bringing Laban’s work to a field very much in need of movement documentation: [It] provided a method of movement analysis and a system of notation which placed dance therapists on their own professional ground, giving them a language for describing patients’ movements, and eliminating the need to rely on less accurate jargon borrowed from other disciplines.